Internegative: Overview

 When an internegative wears out during printing, a new internegative is made from the interpositive and release printing resumes.
 There are some films (reversal film) that can go from positive to positive or negative to negative but are not used very often.

 Each time the original camera negative, the only image source, is run through the printing machine, there is a hazard that the film could be damaged.

 Printing release prints from the composited camera negative was common until about 1969.
 Thereafter, most printing was done from internegatives which were made from an interpositive.

-Prints are still being made from the composited camera negative.
+Prints continue to be made from the composited camera negative.
 Usually such a print run is limited to a few prints.
 These are sometimes called "showprints" (a DeLuxe trademark), or, more generally, "EKs" (after Eastman Kodak), and are generally reserved for the producer and for exhibition in first-run engagements.
 Other exhibitors will almost always receive conventional prints made from internegatives.

 For quality and safety reasons, video transfers are almost always made from an interpositive.
 An internegative is a less desirable alternative.
 On rare occasions, the composited camera negative may be used for video transfers, but it will have to be carefully retimed for color/density.

 Where a color-reversal intermediate was used, a positive-to-positive color process could be achieved.
 However, its use was limited, often giving unsatisfactory color reproduction, and restricted to 16mm.

 With very few exceptions, 35mm has utilized a negative-to-positive process.